Understanding and Supporting Students with Migraine

 This virtual module is designed to educate school staff on pediatric migraine, treatment options, the role of lifestyle changes, the importance of advocacy and equity in care, and how to use free resources to support students living with migraine at school.

-Estimated Total Time: 60–90 minutes - 1 CE Credit
+Estimated Total Time: 60–90 minutes

-Format: 6 short modules, each 8–15 minutes long, with downloadable resources
+Format: 6 short modules, each 8–15 minutes long, with downloadable resources at the end of each module

 Audience: School nurses, counselors, educators, administrators